-Basically, Nike will have you try out its shoes, free clothing and sports gear and provide feedback.
-As long as you continue to provide good feedback, the company will want to continue working with you.
+Basically, Nike will have you try out its shoes, free clothing, and sports gear and provide feedback.
+As long as you continue to provide quality feedback, the company will want to continue working with you.

 Nike takes your athletic portfolio into account when sending you free stuff.
 For example, if you play soccer, it’ll send you soccer cleats.
 It’s fairly simple, but at the end of the day, it’ll take some work to continue helping in the program.
 As long as you use the products and have an in-depth knowledge of how the products affect your athletic performance, Nike will be happy to have you join its program.

 If you are 18 years old and a United States resident, you can be included in the Reebok product testing program.
-Give good in-depth reviews, and you’ll keep being accepted to work with the company.
+Give thorough, in-depth reviews, and you’ll keep receiving testing work.

-While Nike and Reebok offer appetizing programs to not only receive freebies but to offer genuine feedback that the companies listen to, Adidas is a bit more hollow in that regard.
-You will have to return the products after testing them, and you get them for around a month.
+Unlike Nike and Reebok’s programs, you will have to return Adida’s products after testing them, but you get to use them for around a month or so.
 After that, you have to send it back.

 You still get freebies (with that catch).
 So while you’ll be a valuable part of the testing process for product creation, you might feel a bit happier getting associated with Nike and Reebok.

 Saucony is a popular company for runners who share a passion for shoes and other running gear.
-It’s up there with Nike and Reebok for a top testing program, as people are able to keep whatever they test out for the company.
+It’s up there with Nike and Reebok for top testing programs, as people are able to keep whatever they test out for the company.

 To sign up, you have to send in an application and tell them about your running profile.
 Tell them what your running tendencies are, if you run twice per week, what the terrain is like, etc. Include what shoe size you wear and anything else that will make them understand best what you could help them with.

-While approval is not guaranteed, it’s always free to take a shot.
-So why not apply?
+While approval is not guaranteed, it’s always free to apply.
+So why not give it a shot?

-Under Armour is another sportswear giant that people from all sorts of sports backgrounds love to involve themselves in.
-From baseball to hockey to other sports, from running to walking and everywhere in between, it’s a great brand.
+Under Armour is another sportswear giant that people from all sorts of backgrounds love to work with.
+From baseball to hockey, running to walking, and everywhere in between, it’s a great brand.

-New Balance is great for fitness products, and while it is mainly known for its line of shoes, it’s no longer just the brand that your 55-year-old dad wears.
-New Balance is gaining momentum again in both footwear and clothing lines.
+New Balance is great for fitness products, and while it is mainly known for its shoe line, it’s no longer just your parents’ brand.
+New Balance is gaining momentum in both footwear and clothing.